mandha-akanksha/Library-management-system/README.md

 # Task-3 : Library Management System ( using OOP)

 ## Objective:
 I developed a simple Library Management System using Java, following Object-Oriented Programming principles.
-This system allows users to add books, register users, issue and return books, and display records
+This system allows users to add books, register users, issue and return books, and display records.

 ## Tools Used:
 - Java (JDK)